top of page

 • Northern Cardinals

 Another reason you would likely want to consider if the reasons above don't deter you, is the location of the dead chipmunks.
 You can't choose where they will end up when they finally kick the bucket.
 They could end up in a downspout on your home, under the deck or front porch in an inaccessible spot.
 Then they will start to rot and stink.
-Nobody wants that!
+Before you know it, you'll have ants crawling all over in addition to the smell.
+Nobody wants or needs that!

-Using a very simple trap, and also a very easy bait technique I was able to capture nearly all of them and move them to a park just a mile or two down the road.
-I've been using Havahart branded traps for a few decades now.
-They are extremely durable, reusable, easy to clean, and simply work again and again.
+We have been using a very simple trap, and also a very easy baiting technique I was able to capture nearly all of them and move them to a park just a few miles down the road.
+I've been using simple 2-door metal traps similar to Havahart branded traps for a few decades now.
+They are extremely durable, reusable, easy to clean, and simply work time and time again.
 I have a pair of these traps designed for small-to-medium sized rodents and since we have multiple bird feeders stations, it makes better use of my time capturing and taking them to the park two at a time.

-Once you've trapped them, you just carry the trap out to your trunk with the built-in carry handle (or your hatch if you have a wagon or an SUV).
-I recommend placing some cardboard or a trash bag under the traps though because the chipmunks will be pretty excited about being in your trunk and will definitely eject some seeds from their cheeks, and maybe poop or pee a little also.
-When you get to the park, just pop the truck, quickly open one of the doors on the trap and wait a few seconds.
-The little chippies will come firing out of the door like a cannon!
+Once you've trapped them, you'll want to put on some leather work gloves, and then just carry the trap out to the trunk of your car with the built-in carry handle.
+I recommend placing some cardboard or a trash bag under the traps though because the chipmunks will be pretty excited about being in your trunk and will definitely eject some seeds from their cheeks.
+When you get to the park, just carry the trap to some grass or some pinestraw covered area, pop open one of the doors on the trap and wait a few seconds.
+The little chipmunks will come firing out of the door just like a cannon as soon as they realize they are free again!

 I've included a product link below 👇 for the specific trap model we've been using now for several years.
 Rather than poison, or expensive electronic countermeasures, we strongly recommend you try out one of these Havahart traps instead.
 Thanks for reading! 🙏